-When visiting in the hot summer months, Barton Springs Pool is the perfect spot to spend with families diving in the spring-fed outdoor pool, whose temperature is regulated year-round.
+When visiting in the hot summer, Barton Springs Pool is the perfect spot to spend with families diving in the spring-fed outdoor pool, whose temperature is regulated year-round.

-When it comes to choosing where to stay in the Zilker neighborhood, it all comes down to the best views and the best central location.
+When choosing where to stay in the Zilker neighborhood, it all comes down to the best views and central location.
 The Loren at Lady Bird Lake is one such hotel that offers both.

 - Zilker Park